js-emulators/desmond/README.md

 npm install desmond-emu
 ```

-You can also run this to get Desmond files on Linux, and on Windows with WSL2 and [wingubash](https://npmjs.com/package/wingubash):
+You can also run this to get Desmond files on Linux, and on Windows with WSL2:
 ```
 curl https://raw.githubusercontent.com/js-emulators/desmond/main/installer.sh | sh
 ```